markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 have a different LED strip, you will have to adjust the `min` and `max` values in the [config.yaml](config.yaml) accordingly.

+This project is currently only setup for a color temperature based LED strip (CCT).
+I don't know if ESPHome is able to control other LED strip types like RGB or RGBW using a "mireds" value.
+If so, they also might  just work, otherwise you will have to adjust the logic for calculating and setting the color.

 ### Motion Sensor

 I am using two C4001 24GHz mmWave radar sensor to detect presence.